The July Festival Betting Offers 2020

 The July Stakes might have made you think it was the most prestigious race of the week on account of the name of the Festival being included in the title, but in reality it’s the July Cup that takes that honour.
 Considered to be one of the most thrilling sprint races of the flat racing calendar, it takes place over six furlongs and is raced by horses aged three and over.

 The race was established in 1876 and was a Group 2 race when the current gradings came into being.
 In 1978 it was shifted to become a Group 1 race and it has remained that ever since.
-The winner is thought to be the best sprinter in all of Europe, which explains why the purse in 2018 was £500,000.
+The winner is thought to be the best sprinter in all of Europe, which explains why the purse in 2019 was £500,000 with £284,000 to the winner.
 In terms of weight, it’s nine stone for three-year-olds and nine stone six pounds for those aged four or over, with fillies and mares given three pounds.

 About the July Festival